 The Dance of the Doge is the most exclusive event of the carnival calendar and is held in the luxurious and ornate Palazzo Pisani Moretta located on the Grand Canal.
 It’s basically the masquerade ball of your wildest dreams, but it’s not cheap – tickets start at €800.

 For something more inclusive but just as dramatic enter the costume contests which take place twice daily in St. Mark’s Square.
 Pre-register for this free event and see if you make it all the way through to the final on the last Sunday of the month.

 Piazza San Marco

-Venice Carnival takes place from 11-28 February.
+The Venice Carnival 2021 takes place from January 30 to 16 February, 2021.
 For more details visit: